Rattlesnake Pole Bean Seeds - (Phaseolus vulgaris)

 - Plant Spacing:

 - Light Preference:

 - Full sun

 - Well drained

 - Heirloom, Non-Hybrid, Non-GMO seeds

-Originally cultivated in Central America, from Mexico to Peru, Bolivia and Argentina.
-The smaller beans are thought to have been cultivated in Mexico as long as 7,000 years ago, while the larger beans were cultivated in Peru starting 8,000 years ago.
-High in protein, easy to grow, dry and cook, they have sustained mankind for millennia.
+Smaller beans are thought to have been cultivated in Mexico down into Central America, while the larger beans were cultivated in Peru down into Argentina.
+High in protein, easy to grow, dry, and cook, they have sustained mankind for millennia.